Next Steps: Master's, Credential, and Doctoral Students

 - If students register successfully, an online billing statement will become available in myUSF.
 To avoid cancellation of your registration, please make the appropriate payment or enroll in the USF Semester Payment Plan.

 - To pay tuition, log into myUSF.
-Click on the “View & Pay” link in the Quick Links box on the right.
+Click on the “View & Pay” link in the menu on the left.
 This is where you can view your bill, make payment, and more.
 Remember, you will not receive a paper bill, so you must log into "View & Pay" at myUSF to view your account.

 - Choose your method of payment: You may pay your tuition using online e-check, personal checks, bank wires, or by signing up for the payment plan.
 Visit the myUSF Student Enrollment Services website for more information on payment methods.

 - You or your authorized payer(s) may enroll in the semester payment plan for spring 2019.
 There is a $50 nonrefundable enrollment fee each semester, and the installment payment will be drawn from the designated bank account on the 1st of each month.
-For more information and enrollment instructions, please visit usfca.edu/paymentplan.
+For more information and enrollment instructions, please visit USF Payment Plan.

 If you expect to have a credit balance refunded, we recommend direct deposit of the credit balance as the most efficient and quickest method for receiving your refund.
 To arrange direct deposit to your checking or savings account, complete the Online Refund Authorization at www.usfca.edu/refund